 Having joined Farrells 25 years ago, Neil is lead partner at the architect/planning practice for strategic architecture and urban design projects.
 As an architect – planner, he has a wealth of experience in the creative and enabling aspects of place-shaping and built environment projects, and is currently advising both public and private sector clients on the development impact of some of UK’s major planned infrastructure investments.

 Neil’s experience spans all stages of the creation of our built environment, from thought leadership, through the appreciation and creative re-use of historic buildings, to the issues involved in constructing our building stock.

 Recent work with Farrells includes the Thames Gateway, the campaign for ‘urban greening’, and holistic sustainable planning of the UK’s transport infrastructure.

-Max Farrell is leading the review at Farrells.
-Max is Operations and Communications Director with a background in public affairs and public relations.
+Max Farrell, Partner, is leading the review at Farrells.
+Max has a background in public affairs and public relations.
 He has an MA in Urban and Regional Planning from the University of Westminster and is a member of the Academy of Urbanism.
 At Farrells his role includes liaison with local and national government on high speed rail and aviation strategy as well as proposals for a new transport ‘super hub’ at Old Oak Common where HS2 meets Crossrail in West London.